-Type of Target Audience Characteristics Consumers Commission Knowledge - data endowed with relevance and purpose, includes reflection, synthesis, and context Knowledge of regulatory arena, individual service carriers, standards of service quality, complaint process Knowledge of market segments, consumer needs, consumer perceptions of the commission Skills - abilities to successfully implement tasks Skill to select a carrier, compare rates (i.e., hourly rates), make decisions Skills include needs assessment, market segmentation, instructional design, management of outside contractors, consumer behavior, adult and community education, inter- and intra-organizational team building, strategic planning, marketing communications, program evaluation, and training Beliefs - refer to statements that the target audience holds as facts Public will need to believe that the commission is an ethical protective agency Commission will need to believe that consumer education is a vital component of the transition to competition and a vital too for modifying the public's perception of the commission; consumer education programs will need to reflect the belief that not all residential ratepayers are the same, that factors other than consumer ignorance and lack of motivation can inhibit the success of consumer education, and that different marketing communications strategies are necessary to reach different market segments Attitudes - represents a person's general feeling of favorableness or unfavorableness toward a stimulus object Public will need to have a favorable attitude toward the commission and the commission's consumer education materials Commission will need to have a favorable attitude toward the public Values - refers to what is important to the target audience Public will need to value the ability to select carriers, saving money versus the loss of time spent to choose a carrier, and low rates versus promotional items Commission will need to value feedback from the public and adopt a costumer-centered mindset
+Type of Target Audience Characteristics Consumers Commission Knowledge - data endowed with relevance and purpose, includes reflection, synthesis, and context Knowledge of regulatory arena, individual service carriers, standards of service quality, complaint process Knowledge of market segments, consumer needs, consumer perceptions of the commission Skills - abilities to successfully implement tasks Skill to select a carrier, compare rates (i.e., hourly rates), make decisions Skills include needs assessment, market segmentate instructional design, management of outside contract consumer behavior, adult and community education and intra-organizational team building, strategic plan marketing communications, program evaluation, and Beliefs - refer to statements that the target audience holds as facts Public will need to believe that the commission is an ethical protective agency Commission will need to believe that consumer education is a vital component of the transition to competition and a vital tool for modifying the public's perception of the commission; consumer education programs will need to reflect the belief that not all residential ratepayers are the same, that factors other than consumer ignorance and lack of motivation can inhibit the success of consumer education, and that different marketing communications strategies are necessary to reach different market segments Attitudes - represents a person's general feeling of favorableness or unfavorableness toward a stimulus object Public will need to have a favorable attitude toward the commission and the commission's consumer education materials Commission will need to have a favorable attitude toward the public Values - refers to what is important to the target audience Public will need to value the ability to select carriers, saving money versus the loss of time spent to choose a carrier, and low rates versus promotional items Commission will need to value feedback from the public and adopt a costumer-centered mindset commissions must evolve with regard to the characteristics of knowledge, skills, beliefs, attitudes, and values.
+Each attribute is discussed in turn.

-Source: Author's construct derived from the consumer behavior theories of Edward W. Maibach and David Cotton, "Moving People to Behavior Change," in Designing Health Messages: Approaches From Communication Theory and Public Health Practice, Edward W. Maibach and Roxanne Louiselle Parrott, eds.
+Source: Author's construct derived from the consumer behavior theories of Edward W. Maibach and David Cotton, "Moving People to Behavior Change," in Designing Health Messages: Approaches From Communication Theory and Public Health Practice, Edward W. Maibach and

+Roxanne Louiselle Parrott, eds.
 (London: Sage Publications, 1995).
 43; and Martin Fishbein and Icek Ajzen, Belief, Attitude, Intention, and Behavior (Reading, MA: Addison-Wesley Publishing Company, 1975).